davebenson/doom4-walkthrough/README.md

 Post Fight: gather supplies and interact.
 Follow the waypoint to the last fight, a boss fight.

-## Mission 13: Boss Fight: Cyber Spider
+## Mission 13: Boss Fight: Spider Mastermind
 This is your big battle with demonic Olivia Pierce.

 Unlike the other boss fights, this one doesn't have a checkpoint in the middle.